Southern African Vexillological Association

 The Southern African Vexillological Association (SAVA) was formed in November 1990 to promote vexillology in Southern Africa.
 Members of the association are drawn mainly from flag manufacturers, collectors, military historians and generally anyone with an interest in flags.
 SAVA became a member of the International Federation of Vexillological Associations (FIAV) at the 14th International Congress of Vexillology held in Barcelona in 1991 and was the host of the 17th International Congress of Vexillology which was held in Cape Town in August 1997.

 SAVA produces a Newsletter three times a year which deals with matters of local and international vexillological interest, new flags and matters relating to the running of the association.
 A more scholastic Journal is also published which deals with a particular research topic related to vexillology in southern Africa and is recognised internationally for its high standard.
 A series on all South African regimental colours and standards since 1652 has been published which is the most comprehensive record of such flags ever published in South Africa.
 SAVA has also published a series of Flag Specification Sheets focusing on the flags of Africa.

-Members of SAVA include the former State Herald of South Africa, Mr Frederick Brownell, who is credited with designing the flag of South Africa and the flag of Namibia.
+Members of SAVA include the former State Herald of South Africa, Dr Frederick Brownell, who is credited with designing the flag of South Africa and the flag of Namibia.
 Members of the association have been involved in the design and manufacture of many other flags, particularly municipal, military and corporate flags in Southern Africa.
 The association has also become an important source of vexillological information and research, including more recently on the internet.
 Bruce Berry, a founder member, is an editor for Flags of the World, the premier vexillological website and was elected as Secretary General of FIAV in July 2019.